kkemwal1998/Opitmised-Data-Cleaning/README.md

 # Optimised Data Cleaning

-The Project focuses on cleaning the raw dataset using pandas library.
+This project involves cleaning and preprocessing a raw dataset related to Ontario student admissions using the Pandas library.